jomstile/SQL_Demo/Analysis/Readme.md

 This scatter plot visualizes the relationship between the magnitude of armed conflict deaths and the crude suicide rate in a given country per year.
 This chart suggests a positive correlation (r=0.69) between the number of annual battle-related deaths and the crude suicide rate, which indicates that the years that countries experience high levels of violent conflict tend to have higher overall suicide rates.

 ### The question whether the type of conflict (who is fighting whom) makes a difference in the population's suicide rate.
-The analysis below is based on the querys.
+The analysis below is based on the queries prior listed:

 The table and bargraph below shows the average suicide rate calculated across all country-years for four different conflict categories: